The Best Grocery Rewards Card: Blue Cash Preferred® from American Express

 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 And cash back is simple and straightforward: No rotating reward categories.
 No enrollment required.

-The cash back rewards, on their own, make the card worth it, but there is also a promotion for new card members to get 100 reward dollars, redeemable for a $100 statement credit, after you make $1,000 in purchases with your new card in the first three months.
-Plus, get one year of Amazon Prime after you sign up for a new membership with your card and meet the spending requirement in the same time period (As an Amazon Prime member, you get unlimited Free Two-Day Shipping on millions of items).
+The cash back rewards, on their own, make the card worth it, but there is also a promotion for new card members to get $150 back after you spend $1,000 on purchases on your new card in your first 3 months.
+You will receive $150 back in the form of a statement credit.

 There is an annual fee of $75 for the card.